spatie/ray/docs/usage/framework-agnostic-php-project.md

 ### Using colors

-You can colorize things your sent to ray by using one of the color functions.
+You can colorize things you sent to ray by using one of the color functions.

 ```php
 ray('this is green')->green();